lume/variable/README.md

 })
 ```

-We're in business!
-It works.

-Wait for it, wait for it....
+It works, but we can do better.

 Let's say we want to make it more performant: instead of all event handlers
 being subscribed to a single `change` event (because Martians probably have
-lots and lots of properties) and having to filter for the events they want, we
+lots and lots of properties) and filtering for the properties want care to
-can choose specific event names for each property and let handlers be subscribed
+observe, we can choose specific event names for each property and let handlers
-to specific property events:
+be subscribed to specific property events:

 ```js
 import {EventEmitter} from 'events'